northoniserhardt/melo-o-cogumelo/README.md

 ![Mush the Mushroom](https://github.com/northoniserhardt/mush-the-mushroom/assets/32493494/ae505b57-5f2a-4b6f-bd13-baf78ce0b0e6)

-Mush the Mushroom is a base project developed in Laravel and Livewire that allows users to customize an adorable character named Mush, who is a cute mushroom.
+Mush the Mushroom is a character customization base project developed in Laravel and Livewire that allows users to customize an adorable character named Mush, who is a cute mushroom.
 Users can choose different elements to personalize Mush, including the head, glasses, and the donut he holds.

 ## Prerequisites